-The Department prepared the Local Housing Strategy Guideline 2018 to assist local councils in developing their local housing strategies.
+The Department of Planning and Environment prepared the Local Housing Strategy Guideline 2018 to assist local councils in developing their local housing strategies.
 The guideline has been considered and adopted to suit our local context.

 1.3 Housing Priorities

 In 2020, Council endorsed its first Local Strategic Planning Statement.
 The preparation of a Local Housing Strategy is a key action identified in this Statement.